hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 ### Create Required Pools

-The frontend requires specific pools for health monitoring and backend communication.
+The Frontend requires specific pools for health monitoring and backend communication.

 #### Pool 1 - dashboard-api-hosts_https_pool

 This pool is used only for monitoring and detection of API host reachability and operation.
-The Front-end uses the datagroup 'datagroup-dashboard-api-host' to actually map client requests for specific sites to back-end virtualserver IPs.
+The Frontend uses the data group 'datagroup-dashboard-api-host' to actually map client requests for specific sites to backend virtual server IPs.
 This pool enables dashboard to present intelligence about the state of the API host instead of failing silently.

 1. Navigate to **Local Traffic → Pools → Pool List**
 2. Click **Create**